Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers

-More recent studies focused mainly on monolingual English datasets and introduce demographic features in task-specific fine-tuning~\cite{voigt-etal-2018-rtgender, buechel-etal-2018-modeling}, which limits the benefits of demographic knowledge to tasks at hand.
-In this work, we investigate the (task-agnostic) demographic specialization of PLMs, aiming to impart the associations between demographic categories and linguistic phenomena into the PLMs parameters: if successful, such specialization would then benefit any downstream NLP task in which demographic factors (i.e., demographically conditioned language phenomena) matter.
-For this, we adopt straightforward intermediate training paradigms that have been proven effective in specialization of PLMs for other types of knowledge, e.g., in domain, language, and geographic adaptation~\citep{glavas-etal-2020-xhate, hung-etal-2022-ds,hofmann2022geographic}.
+More recent studies focus mainly on monolingual English datasets and introduce demographic features in task-specific fine-tuning~\cite{voigt-etal-2018-rtgender, buechel-etal-2018-modeling}, which limits the benefits of demographic knowledge to tasks at hand.
+In this work, we investigate the (task-agnostic) demographic specialization of PLMs, aiming to impart the associations between demographic categories and linguistic phenomena into the PLMs parameters.
+If successful, such specialization could benefit any downstream NLP task in which demographic factors (i.e., demographically conditioned language phenomena) matter.
+For this, we adopt intermediate training paradigms that have been proven effective for the specialization of PLMs for other types of knowledge, e.g., in domain, language, and geographic adaptation~\citep{glavas-etal-2020-xhate, hung-etal-2022-ds, hofmann2022geographic}.

-Concretely, we encourage the PLMs to establish associations between linguistic phenomena and demographic categories -- \textit{gender} and \textit{age} groups.
 To this effect, we perform (i) continued language modeling on text corpora produced by a demographic group and (ii) dynamic multi-task learning~\citep{kendall2018multi}, wherein we combine language modeling with the prediction of demographic categories.